 · Eligibility to Seal or Expunge Your Florida Criminal Record

 Circuit and County Courts in Florida have continuing jurisdiction over criminal records which allows those courts to seal or expunge Florida criminal history information maintained by the court system and records maintained by Florida law enforcement agencies.

-Expunge - If your Florida record is expunged, then the records from the court and most records maintained by law enforcement will by physically destroyed, although a copy of the file will remain with the Florida Department of Law Enforcement ("FDLE").
+- Expunge – If your Florida record is expunged, then the records from the court and most records maintained by law enforcement will be physically destroyed, although a copy of the file will remain with the Florida Department of Law Enforcement (“FDLE”).